ehsan11100/AdGuard/Raspberry-Pi.md

 Don't forget to substitute `192.168.10.20` with IP of your Pi.

-**NOTE**: In version `v0.1`, you'll need to visit web interface and start DNS server manually on each reboot, it will be fixed in next release, alternatively you can [build newest version from source](https://github.com/AdguardTeam/AdguardDNS#how-to-build-from-source).
+**NOTE**: In version `v0.1`, you'll need to visit web interface and start DNS server manually on each reboot, it will be fixed in next release, alternatively you can [build the newest version from source](https://github.com/AdguardTeam/AdGuardHome#how-to-build-from-source).

 ## Verify DNS filtering
 You can verify that it's working properly by running this on your Pi: